-In response to Hurricanes María and Irma, Puerto Rico has developed a hurricane recovery plan to define how Puerto Rico will address the urgent humanitarian needs of its residents while also developing and implementing a transformative recovery.
-This recovery plan is based on available funding to recover and rebuild, and just as importantly, to stimulate economic growth in every affected community.
+In response to Hurricanes María and Irma, Puerto Rico developed a hurricane recovery plan to address the urgent humanitarian needs of its residents in a transformative manner.
+The plan is based on available funding to recover and rebuild and, just as importantly, to stimulate economic growth in every affected community.
 This Action Plan is based on a thoughtful, coordinated approach to support the rebirth of the Island.

-More so than any other United States (U.S.) recovery in modern times, Puerto Rico cannot simply rebuild damaged homes, or repave damaged roads.
-Every program implemented, every dollar spent, must rebuild families and communities, and must also generate a long-term investment in social capital, fortify the economy, and set the stage for stability and continuity in government modernization and efficiency for decades to come.
+More so than any other United States (U.S.) recovery in modern times, Puerto Rico cannot simply rebuild damaged homes or repair damaged roads.
+Every program implemented and every dollar spent, must rebuild families and communities, generate a long-term investment in social capital, fortify the economy, and set the stage for stability and continuity in government modernization and efficiency for decades to come.

 The true impact of these hurricanes will not be known for generations.
 As humanitarian aid continues and structural rebuilding increases, delivering a truly resilient recovery will take time and significant resources.
-Two (2) months after the hurricanes, in November 2017, Governor Ricardo Rosselló commissioned an initial damage assessment, the Build Back Better report, which identified an estimated \$94 billion in recovery need from fourteen (14) possible funding sources.2 The Amended Action Plan outlined in the following pages includes further analysis of early damage estimates and informs an initial program designed to address these needs with the first \$1.5 billion authorized by Pub.
+Two (2) months after the hurricanes, in November 2017, Governor Ricardo Rosselló commissioned an initial damage assessment, the Build Back Better report, which identified an estimated \$94 billion in recovery need from fourteen (14) possible funding sources.3 The Amended Action Plan outlined in the following pages includes further analysis of early damage estimates and informs an initial program designed to address these needs with the first \$1.5 billion authorized by Pub.
 L. 115-56, as amended by Pub.
-L. 115-72, and announced through 83 FR 5844, and the second tranche of \$8.2 billion authorized by Pub.
-L. 115-123 and announced through 83 FR 40314, and the latest unmet infrastructure need allocation authorized under Pub.
-L. 116-20 and announced in 85 FR 4681.
+L. 115-72, announced through 83 FR 5844, and the second tranche of \$8.2 billion authorized by Pub.
+L. 115-123, announced through 83 FR 40314, and the latest unmet infrastructure needs allocation authorized under Pub.
+L. 116-20, announced in 85 FR 4681.
 The U.S. Department of Housing and Urban Development (HUD) is the federal oversight agency for these funds, which are administered through the Community Development Block Grant - Disaster Recovery (CDBG-DR) framework overseen by HUD.